Yamaha TDM 900: Differences between the TDM850

 Comfort is part of the TDM concept.
 The new body shape incorporates the rider in a slightly more forward position to give them a better direct control feeling of the front end.
 The designers however took great care at the same time to leave plenty of freedom for the rider to find the most suitable position for themself.

 Even though the new bike has a complete new body shape, it still is a TDM.
 Takeshi Umemoto from GK Dynamics was responsible for the new looks and believes: "TDM is simply TDM; an entity in itself.
 We knew an important point would be to carry on that TDM identity.
 So during the development we attempted to create a design that introduced new creative forms within the basic context."

-In the past decade some 62.000 motorcyclists all across Europe have chosen a Yamaha TDM850.
-The new bike now starts a new decade of TDM fun, incorporating all the experience we gained in these past 10 years, not only by internal testing, but also through talking to many TDM owners and listening to their wishes and comments.
+Prior to the release of the TDM 900 62,000 motorcyclists all across Europe have bought a Yamaha TDM850.